You're Gonna Love Again

 "You're Gonna Love Again" is a song by Australian twin sisters Nervo featuring uncredited songwriting and producing from Swedish DJ Avicii.
 The single was released digitally on 4 June 2012 in Australia and the United States and is included on their 2015 album, Collateral.

-"You're Gonna Love Again" was leaked in 2011 and reached the #1 position on the Hype Machine chart.
+"You're Gonna Love Again" was leaked in 2011 and reached number one on the Hype Machine chart.

-Review

-In an Amazon review, the editor said; "The song is a marked departure in style and sound from their more underground dance floor productions of the past year, and showcases a daring new vision, that sets its sights on the future of pop, electro-based and dance-edged."

 Music video

-A music video to accompany the release of "You're Gonna Love Again" was first released onto YouTube on 2 July 2012 at a total length of three minutes and forty-four seconds.
+A music video to accompany the release of "You're Gonna Love Again" was released on YouTube on 2 July 2012.
 It features Australian actress Cleopatra Coleman.